Insurance Claims Investigator

 If you file a claim to the insurance company, this is because you have had an event that needs attention.
 These claims could be from:

 When a customer contacts their insurance company to register a claim, they are likely to speak to a Claims Handler.
 In some cases, the Claims Handler will deal with that case all the way through to a settlement.
-In other cases, the Claims Handler will ask an Insurance Claims Investigator to check the case.
+In other cases, the Claims Handler will ask you to check the case.

 Insurance Claims Investigators also collect evidence in order to check that the claim is genuine, and to assess the level of the settlement.
 You might have to interview claimants who are upset, shocked or distressed, especially if death or injuries are involved.